 I thought I knew where the conversation was going because 10 years ago, if somebody asked that… the conversation was about to get derailed.

-While I was formulating an answer in my head, the person continued “…because I’ve been looking for something like Amway.”
+While I was formulating an answer in my head, the person continued “…because I’ve been looking for something like Amway for a long time.”

-When a legitimate professional, whether it’s a doctor, lawyer, contractor, pastor, leader, or business person latches onto this business model- they tend to do very well.
+When a legitimate professional, whether it’s a doctor, lawyer, contractor, pastor, leader, or business person latches onto this business model- they tend to do very well, very quickly.

 This business (like any other) requires a core set of competencies to be successful.